michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 By the end of this tutorial, students will be able to:

-1. Decide if leaftlet or Carto is the right tool for the project
+1. Decide if leaftlet or Carto is the right tool for your webmap
 2. Export GeoJSON files from QGIS
 3. Prepare a map for display on the web
 4. Use tiles to create a basemap